 - BBW takes stands on such issues as pay equity, family and medical leave, teen pregnancy, women’s and infants’ health care, and displaced homemakers.

-- BBW speaks out on behalf of the embattled Jewish community of the Soviet Union, serving as convener for the Women’s Plea for Soviet Jewry, a coalition of women’s organizations working to build awareness about the plight of imprisoned Jewish activists in the U.S.S.R. and to encourage authorities to allow Soviet Jews to immigrate.
+- BBW speaks out on behalf of the embattled Jewish community of the Soviet Union, serving as a convener for the Women’s Plea for Soviet Jewry, a coalition of women’s organizations working to build awareness about the plight of imprisoned Jewish activists in the U.S.S.R. and to encourage authorities to allow Soviet Jews to immigrate.

 - BBW launches “Image of the Jewish Woman: Myth or Reality,” the first national program to challenge the J.A.P. and other stereotypes of Jewish women.